 Patients are typically of normal weight; a minority are overweight or obese.
 However, patients are excessively concerned about their body weight and/or shape; they are often dissatisfied with their bodies and think that they need to lose weight.

-Clinical criteria for diagnosis include the following:
+Clinical criteria for diagnosis of bulimia nervosa include the following:

-CBT is the treatment of choice.
-Therapy usually involves 16 to 20 individual sessions over 4 to 5 mo, although it can also be done as group therapy.
-Treatment aims to increase motivation for change, replace dysfunctional dieting with a regular and flexible pattern of eating, decrease undue concern with body shape and weight, and prevent relapse.
-CBT eliminates binge eating and purging in about 30 to 50% of patients.
+Cognitive-behavioral therapy eliminates binge eating and purging in about 30 to 50% of patients.
 Many others show improvement; some drop out of treatment or do not respond.
 Improvement is usually well-maintained over the long-term.

 Bulimia nervosa involves recurrent episodes of binge eating followed by inappropriate compensatory behavior such as self-induced vomiting, laxative or diuretic abuse, fasting, or excessive exercise.